Jhayes97/PowerShell/AD/AD-QuickWins/Best Practice.md

 # Reversible Encryption

 Allows an attacker with appropriate access to retrieve the plaintext version of an account's password.
-This adds a large porition to the attack surface of the environment.
+This adds to the attack surface of the environment.

 https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/store-passwords-using-reversible-encryption